nicklockwood/iCarousel/README.md

 	@property (nonatomic, assign, getter = isVertical) BOOL vertical;

 This property toggles whether the carousel is displayed horizontally or vertically on screen.
 All the built-in carousel types work in both orientations.
 Switching to vertical changes both the layout of the carousel and also the direction of swipe detection on screen.
 Note that custom carousel transforms are not affected by this property, however the swipe gesture direction will still be affected.

+    @property (nonatomic, readonly, getter = isDragging) BOOL dragging;

+Returns YES if user has started scrolling the carousel and has not yet released it.

+    @property (nonatomic, readonly, getter = isDecelerating) BOOL decelerating;

+Returns YES if the user isn't dragging the carousel any more, but it is still moving.

+    @property (nonatomic, readonly, getter = isScrolling) BOOL scrolling;

+Returns YES if the carousel is currently being scrolled programatically.

 	@property (nonatomic, assign) BOOL ignorePerpendicularSwipes;